Capital Calls: LionTree on the prowl

 -----------------------------------------------

 LIONTREE KING.
 A noted media M&A adviser has traded places with his former employer.
-Aryeh Bourkoff’s boutique firm LionTree has zipped up the ranks of the merger league tables, appearing on $125 billion of deals so far this year, according to Refinitiv, including counseling AT&T on its spin-off of WarnerMedia to Discovery.
-Bourkoff is also working with movie studio MGM Holdings on its talks with Amazon.com, the Wall Street Journal has reported.
+Aryeh Bourkoff’s boutique firm LionTree has zipped up the ranks of the merger league tables, appearing on $125 billion of deals so far this year, according to Refinitiv, including counseling AT&T (T.N) on its spin-off of WarnerMedia to Discovery (DISCA.O) read more .
+Bourkoff is also working with movie studio MGM Holdings on its talks with Amazon.com (AMZN.O), the Wall Street Journal has reported.

 The former UBS banker is reaping the benefits of focus.
 A slew of deals in technology, media and telecoms has delivered a rare reversal of fortune: Bourkoff’s outfit is currently the 13th biggest adviser by deal value, based on Refinitiv rankings, one place above the bank he left in 2012.